 Doesn't shed much

 Somewhat involved grooming needs

 High prey drive

 More Dog Breeds and Further Research

-As with any breed, if you think the miniature schnauzer is right for you, be sure to research the breed well before getting one of your own.
-Talk to veterinarians, pet professionals, other miniature schnauzer owners, reputable breeders, and rescue groups to learn everything you can.
+As with any breed, do plenty of research on the miniature schnauzer before deciding to bring one home.
+Talk to veterinarians, breed owners, reputable breeders, and rescue groups to learn more.

 If you’re interested in similar breeds, check out:

 There’s a whole world of potential dog breeds out there—with a little research, you can find the right one to bring home!

 Well-trained and socialized miniature schnauzers can be excellent family dogs.
 They are typically tolerant of kids and enjoy family playtime.

 Miniature schnauzers can adapt well to various living situations, including apartments.
 However, they are prone to barking and might disturb neighbors.